foxnewsnetwork/foxyam/README.markdown

 26. cookiecrumbs links need to be properly linked up
 27. rework negotiation page so that when the merchant's own company offers a price it is displayed as asking price
 28. fix bug where buys and sells index have their entires flipped
+29. public / private selection in negotiations

 Tasks
 =
-Wednesday April 30
-- negotiations new
+Thursday May 1
++ negotiation mark public
 + finalize negotiation into contract
 + negotiation_type should be implemented on the negotiation interactors
 + negotiation finalize deal

+Wednesday April 30
+- negotiations new

 Tuesday April 29
 - home page